aherbert/gdsc-analytics/README.md

 Support was added for parameters that will be of use from within a Java application.
 Hence no support for the campaign functionality in the Traffic Sources section or any E-Commerce functionality.

+Support was complete in 2018.
+Features may have been added to the protocol since that date (see also [Custom Parameters](#custom-parameters)).

 Core API
 --------